 Hopelessness is an emotion many people struggling with addiction know well.
 Overcoming this feeling is the key to a successful recovery.
 Still, this is easier said than done.
 One way people have found hope to keep them on a healthy path in life for hundreds of years is through the Bible and the word of God.
 Some helpful verses that teach lessons of hope include the following:

 Hope Wins Out Against Hardship

 “You will be secure, because there is hope; you will look about you and take your rest in safety”

 Many addicts will admit to feeling like Job, occasionally, after the Lord took everything from him as a test of his faith and devotion.
 If we think of addiction as God testing us, then we should have faith that any circumstance in our life is one that we have the strength to overcome.

 Hope and faith were what caused Job to keep going, even when his life was decimated.
 If we think of a relapse as a symbol for each trial that God puts Job through, addicts know that with hope and faith, life will get better for them if they stay the course.

 Hope Can Overcome Shame

 Addicts frequently report feelings of shame about their disease.
 When society sees you as weak, it can bring about shameful feelings, but as the Bible tells us, hope is an emotion that supersedes shame.
-God tells us not to feel shame in our sins, as long as they are confessed.
+God tells us not to feel shame in our sins, as long as we confess them.

 Hope Can Keep Addicts on the Path to Recovery